vsfest/2016.cssconf.com.au/_posts/2016-09-26-announcing-opportunity-program.md

 </a>

 ## Thank you
-There are many (often uncredited) individuals tirelessly working on improving diversity and inclusion in tech, which is why we'd like to highlight that the work of [Ashe Dryden](https://twitter.com/ashedryden) continues to be an inspiration for our standards.
+Additionally, there are many (often uncredited) individuals tirelessly working on improving diversity and inclusion in tech, which is why we'd like to highlight that the work of [Ashe Dryden](https://twitter.com/ashedryden) continues to be an inspiration for our standards.